BarrierSteer: LLM Safety via Learning Barrier Steering

+\para{Dataset collection and feature extraction.} We follow the HarmBench adversarial-evaluation protocol~\citep{mazeika2024harmbenchstandardizedevaluationframework}.
+For each model, the 400 HarmBench behaviors are split into 320 behaviors for training the latent safety constraints and 80 held-out behaviors for final evaluation.
+For each attack method, we generate one test case per behavior.
+To construct the barrier-training dataset, we run the target LLM on the 320 training behaviors and extract per-token hidden states from layer $L=20$.
+Each response is labeled at the response level using \texttt{HarmBench-Llama-2-13b-cls}~\citep{mazeika2024harmbench}; the response label is then assigned to all extracted hidden states from that response, as described in Appendix~\ref{appendix:hidden-state-counts}.
+Baseline-specific hyperparameters and implementation choices are summarized in Appendix~\ref{sec:implementation-details-baselines}.

+\para{Evaluation protocol.} The \texttt{SaP} numbers in our tables may differ from those reported in the \texttt{SaP} paper~\citep{ICML2025_chenlearning} because we use a different training/evaluation protocol.
+Specifically, our HarmBench setting splits the behavior set: latent constraints are trained on one set of behaviors and evaluated on held-out behaviors, whereas some previously reported settings include behaviors that also appear during training.
+The held-out split is stricter and better measures whether the learned constraint generalizes beyond the training behaviors.

-\textbf{Detailed Results.} We present comprehensive performance metrics for Gemma-2-9B (Table~\ref{tab:gemma-results-transposed}), Ministral-8B (Table~\ref{tab:mistral-results-transposed}), Llama2-7B (Table~\ref{tab:llama-results-transposed}), and Qwen2-1.5B (Table~\ref{tab:qwen-results-transposed}) across all considered adversarial attack vectors.
-To ensure statistical significance, results for learning-based methodologies are reported as averages over 5 independent trials with associated standard deviations.
-In contrast, prompt-based and heuristic baselines are evaluated deterministically, as their output remains invariant under fixed decoding parameters ($T = 0$).
+\para{Detailed ASR results.} For comprehensiveness, we include Tables~\ref{tab:gemma-results-transposed}--\ref{tab:qwen-results-transposed} to report per-attack HarmBench ASR for Gemma-2-9B, Ministral-8B, Llama-2-7B, and Qwen2-1.5B.
+Learning-based methods are reported as averages over independent trials with standard deviations.
+Prompting, fixed-direction, and heuristic baselines are evaluated deterministically under greedy decoding.